QGEP/qgepplugin/qgepplugin/interlis/README.md

   --force_recreate  Drops and recreate the ili2pg schemas if already existing
 ```

+## Dev

+Import scripts templates can be generated using `python -m interlis qwat --gen_tpl; python -m interlis qgep`.
+This uses the mapping defined in `datamodels/mapping.py` to auto-generate import script templates, that can then be manually merged into the existing scripts.

+## Use cases

-## Use case 1 : import Wincan-generated xtf data into QGEP
+### A. import Wincan-generated xtf data into QGEP

+We recieve data from a TV inspection company as a Wincan exported .xtf file.
+We want this data loaded into QGEP.

 ```
 python -m interlis --force_recreate qgep import interlis\data\test_without_abwasserbauwerkref.xtf